uu60/project-chat-app/README.md

 ### 1 Set Up Database

-1. Install MySQL on the server device.
+1. Install and run MySQL on the server device.
 (Or you can change the jdbc url in application.yaml).
+2. For convenience, install navicat first.
+Then open navicat and create a new MySQL Connection.
-2. Create a database called team_app in MySQL.
+3. Use navicat to create a database called team_app in MySQL.
-3. Run the team_app.sql in this database.
+4. Use navicat to run the team_app.sql in this database.

 ### 2 Run Backend

 1. Open spring-boot-chat-app-backend in IDEA.
 2. Run `ChatAppBackendApplication.main`.
-(If MySQL is not on the same device, modify the JDBC url in application.yaml)
+(If MySQL is not on the same device, modify the JDBC url in application.yaml first)
 3. Check your server's IP and remember that.

 ### 3 Run Android